djitz/pcf-study-notes/files/01-Cloud-Foundry-Overview.md

 Run admin/management tasks as one-off processes

 - Why does Cloud Foundry rely on environment-variables?
+> Environment variables are the means by which the Cloud Foundry runtime communicates with a deployed application about its environment.

 - Can you manage environment-variables manually?
 If so how?
   * `cf set-env my-app my-variable_name my-variable_value`